• Skip to primary navigation

 Chopped Raw Cabbage, Potatoes, and Carrots in Bowl

-Before serving, chop up 1 small head of green cabbage, 1 lb carrots, and 1 lb red or yukon gold potatoes into similar sized pieces.
+Before serving, chop up green cabbage, carrots, and red or yukon gold potatoes into similar sized pieces.
 About an inch thick.
 Cabbage can be wedged.

 Once vegetables are done, open pressure release to VENTING to quick release pressure.